Archive-42/ARCHIVE-OCT/_DOWNLOADS/docs-main/content/actions/guides/caching-dependencies-to-speed-up-workflows.md

 ---
 title: Caching dependencies to speed up workflows
 shortTitle: Caching dependencies
-intro: 'To make your workflows faster and more efficient, you can create and use caches for dependencies and other commonly reused files.'
+intro: "To make your workflows faster and more efficient, you can create and use caches for dependencies and other commonly reused files."
-product: '{% data reusables.gated-features.actions %}'
+product: "{% data reusables.gated-features.actions %}"
 redirect_from:
   - /github/automating-your-workflow-with-github-actions/caching-dependencies-to-speed-up-workflows
   - /actions/automating-your-workflow-with-github-actions/caching-dependencies-to-speed-up-workflows
   - /actions/configuring-and-managing-workflows/caching-dependencies-to-speed-up-workflows
 versions:
-  fpt: '*'
+  fpt: "*"
 type: tutorial
 topics:
   - Workflows